North Carolina Highway 67: Route description

 The western terminus of NC 67 is located at US 21 Business in Jonesville.
 NC 67 travels east along Winston Road, reaching Interstate 77 (I-77) and US 21 at exit 82, a diamond interchange.
 The roadway turns to the northeast near an intersection with Messick Road before turning back to an east-southeasterly direction.
 Departing Jonesville, it primarily runs through rural Yadkin County until entering Boonville and picking up the name Main Street.
 Main Street primarily travels through a residential area until intersecting US 601 (Carolina Avenue) in the downtown area.
 East of the intersection, NC 67 leaves Boonville near Kerr Drive and travels through a predominately rural region, composed of alternating farmland and forested area.
 NC 67 approaches East Bend from the west and travels south of the downtown area.
 It exits the town near an intersection with Rabbit Hill Road.
 Leaving East Bend, NC 67 reenters rural Yadkin County, gradually turns to the east, and crosses the Yadkin River to enter Forsyth County.

 Entering into Forsyth County, NC 67 gains the name Reynolda Road.
 East of an intersection with Littlefield Road, the highway reorients itself several times before finally turning to the southeast.
 NC 67 travels through Tobaccoville for 0.1 mi between intersections with Turner Road and Tobaccoville Road.
 The highway then runs along the Tobaccoville town limits between Tobaccoville Road and Montford Road.
 As the highway continues southeast, it gradually enters into a suburban residential area northwest of Winston-Salem.
 NC 67 enters into the city limits of Winston-Salem southeast of an intersection with Bethania Road and passes adjacent to the southern town limits of Bethania.
-It crosses over Silas Creek Parkway which is a partial controlled-access highway, though with no immediately access provided to and from the said highway.
+It crosses over Silas Creek Parkway which is a partial controlled-access highway.
 The two roads run parallel with each other for 1/2 mi while running adjacent to the campus of Wake Forest University.